-Exercise Scenarios.

-The scenarios used in HSGP-funded exercises must be based on the State's/Urban Area's Homeland Security Strategy and plans.
+• Exercise Scenarios.
+The scenarios used in HSGP-funded exercises must be based on the State/Urban Area's Homeland Security Strategy and plans.
 Acceptable scenarios for SHSP, UASI, MMRS, and CCP exercises include: chemical, biological, radiological, nuclear, explosive, cyber, agricultural and natural or technological disasters.
-Exercise scenarios must be catastrophic in scope and size, as defined by the National Response Framework.
+Exercise scenarios must be catastrophic in scope and size as defined by the National Response Framework.

 The scenarios used in HSGP-funded exercises must focus on validating existing capabilities and must be large enough in scope and size to exercise multiple tasks and warrant involvement from multiple jurisdictions and disciplines and nongovernmental organizations.
 Exercise scenarios should also be based on the Multiyear Training and Exercise Plan.

-Models, Simulations and Games (MS&G).
-Grantees who wish to expend funds on models, simulations, or games (MS&G) must consult with "Review of Models, Simulations, and Games for Domestic Preparedness Training and Exercising, Volume III," which provides an overview and analysis of existing models, simulations, and games.
-Grantees can also consult with the MS&G Decision Support System, which automates the aforementioned report into a searchable database.
-Both the report and system are available through the HSEEP website.

-Special Event Planning.
-If a Urban Area will be hosting an upcoming special event (e.g., Super Bowl, G-8 Summit); they anticipate participating in a Tier 2 National-Level Exercise as defined by the National Exercise Program Implementation Plan (NEP I-Plan); or they anticipate that they will apply to be a venue for a Tier 1 National-Level Exercise, as defined by the I-Plan, they should plan to use SHSP or UASI funding to finance training and exercise activities in preparation for that event.
+- Special Event Planning.
+If a State or Urban Area will be hosting a special event (e.g., Super Bowl, G-8 Summit) they are approved to participate in a Tier I or Tier II exercise as approved by the National Exercise Program (NEP) Executive Steering Committee per the NEP Implementation Plan.
+They should plan to use SHSP or UASI funding to finance training and exercise activities in preparation for those events.
 States and Urban Areas should also consider exercises at major venues (e.g., arenas, convention centers) that focus on evacuations, communications, and command and control.
 States should also anticipate participating in at least one Regional Exercise annually.
-States must include all confirmed or planned special events in the Multi-year Training and Exercise Plan.

-Exercise Evaluation.
-All exercises will be performance-based and evaluated.
-An After-Action Report/Improvement Plan (AAR/IP) must be prepared and submitted to FDEM, following every exercise, regardless of type or scope.
-AAR/IPs must conform to the HSEEP format, should capture objective data pertaining to exercise conduct, and must be developed based on information gathered through Exercise Evaluation Guides (EEGs) found in HSEEP Volume IV.
-All applicants are encouraged to use the Lessons Learned Information Sharing System (LLIS.gov) as a source for lessons learned and to exchange best practices.
+States must include all confirmed or planned special events in the Multi-year Training and Exercise Plan. - Exercise Evaluation.
+All exercises will be capabilities and performance-based and evaluated using Exercise Evaluation Guides (EEGs) found on the HSEEP website at https://hseep.dhs.gov.
+An After-Action Report/Improvement Plan (AAR/IP) will be prepared and submitted to the FEMA Grants and Preparedness Community of Interest (COI) on the Homeland Security Information Network (HSIN) within 90 days following completion of the exercise, regardless of type or scope.
+AAR/IPs must conform to the HSEEP format, should capture objective data pertaining to exercise conduct, and must be developed based on information gathered through EEGs found in HSEEP.
+All applicants are encouraged to use the Lessons Learned Information Sharing System as a source for lessons learned and to exchange best practices. - Role of Non-Governmental Entities in Exercises.

-Self-Sustaining Exercise Programs.
-Urban Areas are expected to develop a self sustaining exercise program.
-A self-sustaining exercise program is one that is successfully able to implement, maintain, and oversee the Multi-year Training and Exercise Plan, including the development and delivery of HSGP-funded exercises.
-The program must utilize a multi-disciplinary approach to the development and delivery of exercises, and build upon existing plans, training, and equipment.

-Role of Non-Governmental Entities in Exercises.
 Non-governmental participation in all levels of exercises is strongly encouraged.
 Leaders from nongovernmental entities should be included in the planning, conduct, and evaluation of an exercise.
-State and local jurisdictions are encouraged to develop exercises that test the integration and use of non-governmental resources provided by nongovernmental entities, defined as the private sector and private non-profit, faith-based, community, volunteer and other non-governmental organizations.
-Nongovernmental participation in exercises should be coordinated with the local Citizen Corps Council(s).
+State, local, tribal, and territorial jurisdictions are encouraged to develop exercises that test the integration and use of non-governmental resources provided by non-governmental entities, defined as the private sector and private non-profit, faith-based, community, volunteer, and other non-governmental organizations.
+Non-governmental participation in exercises should be coordinated with the local Citizen Corps Council(s) and other partner agencies.